CYME Power Engineering Software and Solutions

 This module also supports the estimation of synchronous motor electrical parameters from physical quantities.

-This includes charts and reports for motor bus voltage, starting current, power factor, electrical and mechanical torque versus time or speed.
+Results of the motor starting analysis can be illustrated in charts and reports to show motor bus voltage, starting current, power factor, electrical and mechanical torque versus time or speed.
 In addition, the time/current curve is generated for protective device coordination purposes.

 Contact information